-According to the World English dictionary, guilt is: 1) The fact or state of having done wrong or committed an offence.
-2) Responsibility for a criminal or moral offence deserving punishment or a penalty.
-3) Remorse or self-reproach caused by feeling that one is responsible for a wrong or offence.
+According to the World English dictionary, guilt is; 1) The fact or state of having done wrong or committed an offense.
+2) Responsibility for a criminal or moral offense deserving punishment or a penalty.
+3) Remorse or self-reproach caused by feeling that one is responsible for a wrong or offense.

 In other words, Guilt is a sense of remorse for past thoughts, feelings or actions.
-Guilt may also be a feeling that you should have done or said something or that you should be doing something.
+Also, guilt may be a feeling that you should have done or said something or that you should be doing something.

 6 Steps to Stop Feeling Guilty After Divorce

 1. Sit quietly with yourself and reflect on the reason why you feel guilty after divorce.
 Did you actually do something that you need to feel guilty about?
 The act of leaving and divorcing your husband, in of itself is not a valid reason to feel guilty, as you more than likely had very good sound reasons for leaving.
 Recognize and identify with your guilty feelings and ask yourself if you believe you did something wrong or immoral deep in your heart.

 2. Acknowledge what you did wrong.
 Accept that you are human and are not perfect.
 It is not the first mistake that you ever made, nor will it be the last.
 The past is gone and you cannot change it.

 3. If there is no valid reason for you to feel guilty, ask yourself why you are allowing other people’s opinions and circumstances dictate your feelings.
 No one else can feel your feelings or live your life.
 You are not responsible for what another person believes, says or does.
 You may have been conditioned to believe that divorce is a sin or that it is the woman’s job to keep the husband happy.
 These are beliefs of other people and there is nothing stating that they need to be yours and they are often the root of women feeling guilty after divorce.